jperon/lyluatex/lyluatex.md

 \lyluatex's main features include:

-* Fully automatic management of using LilyPond to compile musical scores from within the \LaTeX\ run
+* Using LilyPond to compile musical scores directly from within the \LaTeX\ run
 * Intelligent caching of engraved scores, avoiding recompilation when possible
-* Fully automatic matching of layout and appearance to perfectly fit the scores into the text document
+* Matching of layout and appearance to perfectly fit the scores into the text document
-* Comprehensive configuration of the scores through options which work on global or per-score level
+* Comprehensive configuration through global and per-score options

 ## Installation